Jul 1, 2022, 10:44:30 AM CDT

 Tanner and Caleb

-Brothers Tanner and Caleb are like a lot of siblings.
+Brothers Tanner, 15, and Caleb, 12, are like a lot of siblings.
 They tease and fight – all in good natured brotherly love.

 And they’re also each other’s biggest defenders.

-Born with the genetic disease, cystic fibrosis, Tanner, 15, and Caleb, 12 are close – even when their disease requires them sometimes to be six feet apart.
+Both born with the genetic disease, cystic fibrosis, Tanner and Caleb are close – even when their disease requires them sometimes to be six feet apart.

-Patients with cystic fibrosis (CF) – a disorder that causes severe damage to the lungs, digestive system and other organs in the body – should stay six feet away from others with CF to prevent the spreading of germs, which can be difficult to treat and lead to a faster decline in lung function.
+Cystic fibrosis – often shortened to CF – is a disease that causes severe damage to the lungs, digestive system and other organs in the body.
+Patients often are required to stay six feet away from others with CF to prevent the spreading of germs, which can be difficult to treat and lead to a faster decline in lung function.